dominodatalab/python-domino/README.md

 | 4.1.0 or higher | [1.0.0](https://github.com/dominodatalab/python-domino/archive/1.0.0.zip) or Higher |

 # Install python-domino

+Because `python-domino` ships with the DSE, normally you do not need to install it.
+This section provides instructions for installing it in another environment or updating it to a newer version.

 Starting from version `1.0.6`, `python-domino` is available on PyPI as `dominodatalab`: